A few weeks ago, we talked about the first customer-buying principle. Today, we’ll focus on the second principle.

 Recently, my friend Jim was building a new house.
 Knowing my background in the heating and cooling industry, he came to me and asked what he needed to do to this new house to make his basement comfortable.

-For those of you in markets that don’t have full basements, you need to know the basements are typically cool and damp.
+For those of you in markets that don’t have full basements, you need to know that basements are typically cool and damp.
 Jim wanted his basement just as comfortable as every other room in the house.
 I gave him some suggestions and told him what to ask his builder.
 A few weeks later, Jim came back and told me that his builder had given him a price of $8,000 for a heating and cooling system, and he wanted to know if I thought this was good price.
 I advised him to get a second price.

 Jim talked to a second contractor and got another price of $18,000.
 I asked Jim which option he chose, and he told me he went with the second, more expensive price.
 I said, “Jim that’s a $10,000 increase in price.
 Why would you spend $10,000 more for a system in your house?”
 He responded, “You don’t understand, I’m putting a full apartment in the lower level of my house and my mother-in-law will be moving in with us.”